hollie/misterhouse/mh/code/public/README.txt

 mh/code/public:

-This directory has working, ready to use, applications.
+This directory has code sent in by you, the public.
 Unlike the code snippets in the code/examples directory, these files are typically more complex, functioning code.

+Much of this code is not actively maintained.
+The more common, activly maintained code is in the code/common directory.
+You can select or deselect that code using the web interface.

 -----------